adtrace/adtrace_sdk_unity/README.md

 ### <a id="et-tracking"></a>Track an event

 You can use AdTrace to track any event in your app.
-If you want to track every tap on a button, [create a new event token](https://help.adtrace.io/en/tracking/in-app-events/basic-event-setup#generate-event-tokens-in-the-adtrace-dashboard) in your dashboard.
+If you want to track every tap on a button, [create a new event token](https://help.adtrace.io/en/tracking/in-app-events/basic-event-setup#generate-event-tokens-in-the-adtrace-panel) in your panel.
 Let's say that the event token is `abc123`.
 In your button's click handler method, add the following lines to track the click:

 ```cs
 AdTraceEvent adtraceEvent = new AdTraceEvent("abc123");